5 interesting facts of Mekong River

 From Phnom Penh, the Mekong River is a sub-branch – the Bassac River.
 The large branch of the Mekong Rivers enters Vietnam through Tan Chau alley into Tien Giang River, flowing out 6 gates; and the small branch of Bassac pours into Vietnam at Chau Doc to form Hau River.

 Mekong River in Vietnam

-A biological treasure
+A more outstanding biological treasure than the Amazon river's

 Mekong River region is famous for its extremely diverse ecology systems with about 20,000 species of plants, 1,300 species of fish, 1,200 species of birds, 800 species of snakes and frogs and 430 species of mammals.
 Mekong River has the highest ecology diversity in the world and the density of plants and animals is even thicker than the Amazon River in South America.